Your information, what you need to know

 The national data opt-out was introduced on 25 May 2018, enabling patients to opt-out from the use of their data for research or planning purposes, in line with the recommendations of the National Data Guardian in her Review of Data Security, Consent and Opt-Outs.

-The national data opt-out replaces the previous ‘type 2’ opt-out, which required NHS Digital not to use a patient’s confidential patient information for purposes beyond their individual care.
+The national data opt-out replaces the previous ‘type 2’ opt-out, which required NHS Digital not to use a patient’s confidential patient information for purposes beyond their individual care, for planning and research.
 Any patient that had a type 2 opt-out recorded on or before 11 October 2018 has had it automatically converted to a national data opt-out.
 Those aged 13 or over were sent a letter giving them more information and a leaflet explaining the national data opt-out.
 For more information go to National data opt out

 To find out more or to register your choice to opt out, please visit www.nhs.uk/your-nhs-data-matters.